SSTA

 play is unable to proceed due to the state of weather, i.e. rain or the effects

 of rain on the courts, posing a safety hazard, the match will be cancelled.
-A
+A score-sheet must be submitted - even if the match is washed

-Team’s responsibility to submit the score-sheet and it must be signed by both
+and it must be signed by both Team Captains.

 Heat

-the procedure to be followed is in
+shall be abandoned.
+The procedure to be followed is in accordance with items

-accordance with items (a), (b), (c) and (d) of sub section (i) of this section.
+(a), (b), (c) and (d) of sub section (i) of this section.
+In the case of

-ii) In the case where a game is lawfully
+ii) In the case where a game

-score-sheet and it must be signed by both Team Captains.
+must be signed by both Team Captains.

 12. Scoring

 set won.
-An
+An additional 8 points are awarded to

-additional two points are awarded to the winning team.
+the winning team.

 13. Finals

-SEMI-FINALS: The teams finishing first and fourth play each other.
+SEMI-FINALS: The teams finishing first and fourth play each other,

-and the teams finishing second and third play each
+the teams finishing second and third play each other.
+In each semi-final, the

-other.
-In each semi-final, the teams finishing first and second following the
+teams finishing first and second following the qualifying rounds will host the

-qualifying rounds will host the semi-final – refer Rule 20.
-The Captains of the
+semi-final – refer Rule 20.
+The Captains of the winning teams are to telephone

-winning teams are to telephone the results of their semi-final matches to the RECORDING
+the results of their semi-final matches to the RECORDING OFFICER on the

-OFFICER on the evening of the match.
+evening of the match.

-FINALS: The winners
+FINALS: The winners of the Semi-Finals will play in

-of the Semi-Finals will play in the Final.
-The team that finished highest on the ladder following the qualifying
+the Final.
+The team that finished highest on the ladder following the

-rounds will host the Final – refer
+qualifying rounds will host the Final – refer Rule 20.

 A referee will be present at all Finals matches -